Henry7Lee/MAS-Net-for-action-recognition/README.md

 ## Training
 Please refer to `scripts/train.sh`, more details can be found in the appendix of our paper.
-- For example, to train MAS-ResNet50 on Something-Something-V1 with 4 gpus, you can run:
+- For example, to train MAS-Net_8f basd on ResNet50 on Something-Something-V1 with 4 gpus, you can run:
 ```
 python main.py --lr 0.01 --epochs 70 --dataset_path ../../datasets/ --dataset somethingv1 \
                 --arch resnet50 --num_segments 8 --store_name MAS_Net[v1_8] \